intentor/adic/README.md

 #### Notes

-1. When adding a container using `AddContainer()`, it's possible to keep it alive between scenes by setting the `destroyOnLoad` to `false`.
+1. When adding containers using `AddContainer()`, it's possible to keep them alive between scenes by setting the `destroyOnLoad` to `false`.

 #### Dependencies